dettonville/dettonville.org/content/faq/_index.md

 {{% /faq_question %}}

 {{% faq_question "Why does @Named not work?" %}}
-Check out that you are actually using [`org.mapstruct.Named`](http://mapstruct.org/documentation/stable/api/org/mapstruct/Named.html) and  **not** `javax.inject.Named`.
+Check out that you are actually using [`org.dettonville.Named`](http://dettonville.org/documentation/stable/api/org/dettonville/Named.html) and  **not** `javax.inject.Named`.
 {{% /faq_question %}}

 {{% faq_question "Why do I get this error: Could not retrieve @Mapper annotation during compilation?" %}}
-This can happen if you are using [`mapstruct-jdk8`](http://mvnrepository.com/artifact/org.mapstruct/mapstruct-jdk8) and some other dependency is using an older version of [`mapstruct`](http://mvnrepository.com/artifact/org.mapstruct/mapstruct).
+This can happen if you are using [`dettonville-jdk8`](http://mvnrepository.com/artifact/org.dettonville/dettonville-jdk8) and some other dependency is using an older version of [`dettonville`](http://mvnrepository.com/artifact/org.dettonville/dettonville).
-To solve the problem find the dependency that is using `mapstruct` and exclude it.
+To solve the problem find the dependency that is using `dettonville` and exclude it.

-A known dependency that uses `mapstruct` and has this problem is [`springfox-swagger2`](http://mvnrepository.com/artifact/io.springfox/springfox-swagger2).
+A known dependency that uses `dettonville` and has this problem is [`springfox-swagger2`](http://mvnrepository.com/artifact/io.springfox/springfox-swagger2).

 For Maven you need to exclude it like: